ausazh/Proto-Azxish/new docs/shift summary.md

       - A /a/ > Ä /æ/

 - Voicing assimilation
-  - clusters must be either wholly voiced or wholly unvoiced
+  - clusters should be either wholly voiced or wholly unvoiced
   - voicing assimilates preferentially to the stressed syllable, otherwise to the first syllable
   - in onset clusters, voicing assimilates to the first consonant
   - Approximants also close when devoicing